 Here we go with the basic definition of food coloring.

 What are food dyes?
 People often ask this question when it comes to food coloring.
-Food dyes, food coloring, color additives, or colorants are any dye, pigment, or substance used to provide color when added to food or beverages.
+Food dyes, coloring, color additives, or colorants are any dye, pigment, or substance used to provide color when added to food or beverages.
 Food coloring is supplied in various forms, including powders, gels, liquids, or pastes.
 The use of food coloring is widespread in commercial and domestic cooking.

 Are you still wondering what food coloring is?
 Here is everything you need to know.
 Food colorants are widely used in various non-food applications, including foods, pharmaceuticals, cosmetics, medical dosage forms and devices, and home craft projects.

 Natural food coloring is an economically friendly, safe, and healthier alternative to synthetic food coloring.
-However, due to limited sources and applications, these food colorings are expensive and often fade away after a certain period.
+However, due to limited sources and applications, these food colorings are expensive and often fade away after a specific period.
 Due to their limited uses, natural food colorings are most commonly used for domestic purposes.

 Organic Food Coloring provides several health benefits, including but not limited to: